brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 	* Pretty nice behavior
 	* Everything worked
 		* Touchscreen behavior was exactly as I hoped
-	* Hey Look they also have ZFS support (although it doesnt say experimental strangely, Ill still consider it so)
+	* Hey Look they also have ZFS support (although it doesn't say experimental strangely, Ill still consider it so)
 	* This looks to be a solid contender and I've never used it before (but heard lots about it over the years)
 * Cachy OS
 	* This worked out of the box